Business Practices (Achieving Administrative Excellence)

 - By Dr. Scott D. Miller, Dr. Marylouise Fennell

-For most campuses, the arrival of a new president — especially one hired to be a change agent — ushers in a period of significant adjustment.
-Staff may be reassigned or released, strategic priorities are adjusted, initiatives announced, new funding campaigns launched, presidential dwellings renovated.
-For the new president (and spouse) the changes are no less dramatic, although they are often unseen by the wider campus community.
+For most campuses, the arrival of a new president—especially one hired to be a change agent—ushers in a period of significant adjustment.
+Staff may be reassigned or released, strategic priorities adjusted, initiatives announced, new funding campaigns launched, presidential dwellings renovated.

-By the time the incoming president greets the faculty or grants a first media interview, he or she has probably experienced professional and personal upheaval.
-The transition to each new assignment can be just as daunting as the previous one, each with distinct challenges.
-Scott especially knows this because he’s had four presidential transitions of his own — none easier than the preceding one.
+By the time the incoming president greets the faculty or grants a first media interview, he or she has likely experienced professional and personal upheaval.
+Nothing actually prepares you for being a president except surviving to tell about it.
+Accordingly, the transition to each new assignment can be just as daunting, each with unique challenges, but there are ways to make it all go smoother.
+Here are a few suggestions:

-Take control of the transition.
-As an incoming president, you should establish a firm timeline for arrival (the ideal transition time is four to six months), make sure all packing and moving expenses are reimbursed by your new institution and secure a transitional budget until you are settled in.
-That should include interim travel to and from the campus by you and your spouse, and incidental expenses incurred in becoming established at the institution.
+1. If at all possible, don’t take a mid-year appointment.
+Establish a firm timeline for arrival (the ideal transition time is four to six months), make sure all packing and moving expenses are reimbursed by your new institution, and secure a transitional budget until you are settled in.
+This should include interim travel to and from campus by you and your spouse, and incidental expenses incurred in becoming established on campus.

-Establish a transition team.
-Key transitional staff can acquaint you with the institution’s organizational structure and traditions, outline community connections to make and help you identify operational priorities.
-Ask your board to commission an institutional review: an independent, in-depth evaluation of where the college is, where it needs to go and what strategic planning and resources will be required to achieve goals.
-Data and perspectives from the review will help direct and sustain your activities for the first six to eight months.
+2. Appoint a transition team.
+Key transitional staff can acquaint you with campus organizational structure and traditions, outline community connections to make, and help you identify operational priorities.
+Ask your board to commission an institutional review—an independent, in-depth evaluation of where the college is, where it needs to go, and what strategic planning and resources will be required to achieve goals.

-Learn all you can — before you arrive — about key areas.
-These include enrollment, campus technology and facilities, finance, academic policies and procedures, and cherished traditions.
+3. Learn all you can—before you arrive—about key areas, such as enrollment, campus technology and facilities, finance, academic policies and procedures, and cherished traditions.
 Because everyone will watch everything you do in the early weeks, you want to hit the ground running with a working plan and as much practical knowledge about the institution as you can gather.
-For example, you’ll need to know what strategic planning, if any, is in place; how the enrollment and advancement operations function; who the faculty opinion leaders are; and, if possible, what perceptions alumni, friends, community leaders, parents and others hold of the college.
+You’ll need to know what strategic planning, if any, is in place; how well the enrollment and advancement operations function; who the faculty opinion leaders are; and, if possible, what perceptions are held by trustees, alumni, friends, community leaders, parents, and others.

-Take care of the home front.
-Presidential spouses frequently surrender careers, friendships and established connections to join you at the new campus.
-Keep your spouse’s needs and interests in the forefront of your thinking.
-Today’s college presidency is a 24/7 commitment, and no one can accompany you on the journey as faithfully as your life partner.
-Set aside private time to relax, recharge and reflect with your spouse and family.
+6. Set and keep priorities on the home front.
+Presidential spouses frequently surrender careers, friendships, and established connections to join you at the new campus.
+Respect this loyalty to your career and the partnership you share.
+Keep his or her needs and interests in the forefront of your thinking.
+The college presidency today is a 24/7 commitment, and there is no one who can accompany you on the journey as faithfully as your life partner.
+Set aside private time to relax, recharge, and reflect with your family.

-Yet while the hours are long, the rewards can be great.
-There’s no job like the college presidency, and that’s probably a good thing!
+The hours are long and the rewards can be great.
+But there’s no job like the college presidency, and believe us, that’s a good thing!